 Our Pick For Best High End Poles

 For the ultimate trekking pole performance, it has to be the Leki Black Series folding pole.
-This selection is our, money is no object pick, and the only reason stopping me placing it as the best ultra-lightweight pole is the price – you’ll get a few cents in change from $250.
-For me that’s a massive expense, and I have to knock it off the top spot for that reason.
+This selection is ours, money is no object pick, and the only reason stopping me from placing it as the best ultra-lightweight pole is the price – you’ll get a few cents in change from $250.
+For me, that’s a massive expense, and I have to knock it off the top spot for that reason.

 The Black Series is at the cutting edge of trekking pole technology and performance.
 Leki has taken the best of the Leki Micro Vario Carbon and added an innovative new Core Locking Device.

-There is a new basket design, fewer sections to cut weight by feather-like 207 grams per pole.
-In short, it’s likely the lightest fully-specced, adjustable-length trekking pole in the world!.
+There is a new basket design, with fewer sections to cut weight by feather-like 207 grams per pole.
+In short, it’s likely the lightest fully-specced, adjustable-length trekking pole in the world!

 The new technology is not just for show: the CLD internal locking system means fewer sections are needed, so the whole pole weighs over thirty grams less than the Micro Vario Carbon.
-The mechanism is entirely inside the handle, providing even greater reliability than external systems.
-When assembling the pole, there clear visual indicator on the pole; this tells you if it has been done correctly,
+The mechanism inside the handle provides even greater reliability than external systems.
+When assembling the pole, there is a clear visual indicator on the pole; this tells you if it has been done correctly,

 - Adjustable wrist straps and the straps are light.